kevinwgy/m2c/Tests/HyperelasticityTest1/README.txt

 3D and 2D-Cylindrical domains and in each case, four different hyperelasticity models (S.Venant-Kirchhoff, Modified S.Venant-Kirchhoff, Neo-Hookean, and Mooney-Rivlin).

 A simple shear is prescibed.
-The problem setup and exact solutions are given in the KW's notes.
+The problem setup and exact solutions are given in KW's notes.

 The log files and results (in the "results" folder) are generated using the following version of the M2C code: